 The Battlefords River Valley Visitor Centre is one of two tourist information centres in the Battlefords (the other is the seasonal Fred Light Museum).
 It also serves as the hub of recreation and education for the Battlefords River Valley.

-Visitors can learn about the birds and mammals that live in the river valley by examining a large exhibit of taxidermy specimens that are maintained by the Battlefords Wildlife Federation.
+Visitors can learn about the birds and mammals that live in the river valley by examining a large exhibit of taxidermy specimens that the Battlefords Wildlife Federation maintains.

 |Name Of Hall||Chairs with Tables||Chairs|

 9:00 am- 12:00 noon; 1:00 pm- 5:00 pm Monday-Friday